daizhirui/daizhirui.github.io/_posts/2020-11-21-camelstudiox.md

 # CamelStudio X

-CamelStudio X is an IDE designed for developing software running on SoC designed by Camel Microelectronics Inc.
+CamelStudio X is an IDE designed for developing software running on SoC designed by Camel Microelectronics Inc. This software and its related tools are adpoted for commercial usage now.

 <img src="/assets/images/camelstudiox/welcome.png" width=800px aligned="center">